contextscript/contextscript/spec.md

 #### cxsAPI.$el

-A jQuery referencing a container element intended for the script's output.
+A jQuery object referencing a container element for the script's output.

 #### cxsAPI.args